EPCCed/archer2-intro-package/_episodes/05-good-citizen.md

 [ARCHER2 Service Desk](https://www.archer2.ac.uk/support-access/servicedesk.html) for them
 to investigate.

+You should not use ARCHER2 login nodes to login to other, external services.
+Outgoing SSH connections will be killed.

+## Do not share your login credentials

+You should not share your login details (account name and password) with anyone else.
+If we detect evidence of account sharing of this form we will require you to reset your password and choose a new password.

+Accessing another ARCHER2 user account from your account is also not allowed (as this would allow you to potentially capture the credentials for the other account).
+If we detect this behaviour we will require both people involved to reset their login account passwords.

 ## Test before scaling

 Remember that you are charged for usage on ARCHER2.
 A simple mistake in a